‘Deepest apologies’: Canada official backtracks after Ukraine Nazi honoured

 Rota took responsibility for what he characterised as an oversight, calling the initiative “entirely my own”.

-“I have subsequently become aware of more information which causes me to regret my decision,” he said in a statement issued on Sunday, offering his “deepest apologies to Jewish communities in Canada and around the world”.
+“I have subsequently become aware of more information which causes me to regret my decision,” he said in a statement on Sunday, offering his “deepest apologies to Jewish communities in Canada and around the world”.

-The recognition came following the visit to parliament by Zelenskyy, who thanked Canada for its assistance in Ukraine’s war against Russia.
-Rota said no one, including fellow parliamentarians or the Ukrainian delegation, was aware of his plans or remarks beforehand.
+He reiterated his apology on Monday in Parliament, telling Canadian lawmakers that he was “deeply sorry” for his gesture and remarks.

+“I would also like to add that this initiative was entirely my own,” Rota said.
+“No one, including you – my fellow parliamentarians – or the Ukraine delegation was privy to my remarks prior to their delivery.”

 Standing ovations